dtinth/thaiWitter3/README.md

 ## Features

 - **Super smooth!** A lot of animation in this app.
-The aim is to create a Twitter with a fast and responsive UI.
+The aim is to create a Twitter client with a fast and responsive UI.
 It runs at 45fps in Firefox 3.
 It has a [custom scrolling equation](http://me.dt.in.th/page/thaiWitterScrollingEquation) to ensure the smoothest timeline scrolling experience!

 <p align="center">
   <img src="docs/images/screenshot1.png" width="405">